DBS-C01 Database Security Practice Question

 The DBA did not create a database user that is set to use IAM authentication.

-Option B is correct because IAM database authentication requires that the database user be created with the IAM authentication method (using the CREATEROLE option and granting rds_iam role).
-Without creating a user that is mapped to the IAM role, authentication fails.
-Option A is wrong because the IAM role is already created.
-Option C is wrong because IAM authentication does not require a password; it uses authentication tokens.
-Option D is wrong because the port does not need to be changed.
+IAM database authentication requires that a database user be created with the IAM authentication method.
+Specifically, the user must be created with the CREATEROLE privilege and granted the rds_iam role.
+Without this step, the authentication fails even if the IAM role is correctly configured.
+Option B is incorrect because the IAM policy was already attached.
+Option C is incorrect because IAM authentication does not require a password; it uses authentication tokens.
+Option D is incorrect because the security group and port are not related to IAM authentication.

 Answer analysis